High Intensity Interval Training: Extremely Effective, Extremely Demanding!

 This type of training combines two methods that are known to be effective fat burners.
 Firstly, the interval method that alternates between periods of high intensity and moderate to low intensity and secondly, the high intensity training method that requires maximal effort for a short period of time, thus generating considerable muscle fatigue.

 So, HIIT alternates between sequences of exercises at very high intensity (between 90% and 100% of V02MAX and sometimes even higher) and sequences at lower intensity (around 50% of V02MAX).

 In practical terms, a 30-minute HIIT session goes like this: On a bike, a 3-minute warm-up, followed by 27 minutes of training comprising 12 cycles that alternate between 60 seconds of maximal effort and 75 seconds of active recovery.

 Here are some of the advantages of HIIT:

 - The number of calories burned is greater.
-Since the muscular demands of this type of training are considerable, the energy expended during training is also considerable.
+The muscular demands are considerable in HIIT workouts, so the energy expended during the session is also considerable.
 The energy required for recovery is greater too after HIIT than after training at lesser intensity.
 This means that, as well as burning a substantial number of calories during training, the body burns more calories at rest in the hour following a HIIT.